Skip to main contentSkip to data table

 1. Structural validation: DefiLlama response must contain MIN_VALID_ASSET_COUNT (50) assets with valid id, name, symbol, and circulating fields.
 Malformed objects are dropped before caching

 2. Price validation ordering: sync-time validation rejects prices before savePriceCache(), not after.
-Fixed pegs use canonical tracked metadata (pegType, navToken, commodityOunces) during validation, NAV tokens still use broad positive-price checks, and fractional commodity tokens are always scaled by commodityOunces
+Fixed pegs use canonical tracked metadata (pegType, navToken, commodityOunces) during validation, NAV tokens still use broad positive-price checks, fiat FX pegs share the USD upside tolerance when a usable reference exists, fractional commodity tokens are always scaled by commodityOunces and keep their broader reference band, and weak fallback/search-family address-provider quotes cannot publish uncorroborated fixed-peg depeg-sized prices

 3. Concurrent cron guard: setCacheIfNewer() uses a compare-and-swap pattern — a slow sync run can't overwrite a newer run's data.
 Uses syncStartSec as CAS guard.
 Applied to cache-writing crons such as stablecoins, stablecoin-charts, FX rates, bluechip ratings, and USDS status.